inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 """)
 ```

-`STEP 1` Initial GroupBy <br>
+`STEP 1` Initial GROUP BY <br>
 - Each executor retrieves a partition of the data.
 - All executors independently execute filtering and group by operations within their respective partitions.
 - This stage is limited to processing data within individual partitions, resulting in incomplete group by results.

 ` STEP 2 ` Reshuffling <br>
-- Records with the same group by key (a composite of the values of the grouped columns) are redistributed to ensure that records with identical keys are co-located within the same partition.
+- The records are reorganized so that all records with the same GROUP BY key (a composite of the values of the grouped columns) are co-located within the same partition.
 - Reshuffling is analogous to an external merge sort.
 - This is an expensive operations, so you want to reshuffle as little data as possible.

-`Step 3` Final GroupBy <br>
+`Step 3` Final GROUP BY <br>
-- With records consolidated based on groupby keys within partitions, the final group by operation is executed.
+- With records consolidated based on GROUP BY keys within partitions, the final GROUP BY operation is executed.

 `Step 4` Order By<br>
 - If an "Order By" operation is specified, there will be an additional stage to handle the sorting.